bloggrify/blog-content/2024/analytics.md

 ---
 id: "8"
 title: "Analytics in Bloggrify: Track Your Blog Performance Without Compromising Privacy"
-description: "Learn how to set up and use privacy-focused analytics in your Bloggrify blog with Blogtally, Pirsch, or Fathom - complete setup guide and best practices"
+description: "Learn how to set up and use privacy-focused analytics in your Bloggrify blog with Hakanai, Pirsch, or Fathom - complete setup guide and best practices"
 cover: "/blog/analytics.jpg"
 date: "2024-02-11"
 tags: